71ae/FAQs/Blockchain/Snode-Chain-Stuck-at-Block-425167.md

 and write down a few Masternodes that recently got paid.
 * Add a few of them, one by one, in the console:
 `addnode 1.2.3.4 add` (replace the IP address with that from MNO)

+This has worked for my Masternode on my own VPS.

+It still hasn't worked for my Desktop Wallet.

+To repair the desktop wallet, I had to do the following steps just in the right timing:

+* Have my own Masternode working.
+* Stopp Desktop wallet and Masternode.
+* Restart Masternode daemon.
+* Add `connect=1.2.3.4:18988` to the `snodecoin.conf` of my Desktop wallet.
+* Wait a minute.
+* Start Desktop wallet.

+The desktop now connects to my masternode.
+Still I'm not getting any connections to any other peers on my Desktop wallet.
+Well, maybe I just need to have patience, though...?

+Once I will get new peers, the `connect` entry in my local config needs to be removed again.

 # Author